MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOHubSiteAssociation.md

 ## NOTES

-If the site or hub site doesn’t exist, this cmdlet returns a “File not found” error.
+If the site or hub site doesn't exist, this cmdlet returns a "File not found" error.

 If the site is already a hub site, this cmdlet returns a "This site is already a HubSite" error.